 The Programme Committee will review all submitted abstracts during June.
 All corresponding authors will be notified about their abstract decision by the end of July.

-Abstracts can be withdrawn on or before 2 August 2019.
+Abstracts can usually be withdrawn before August, an exact date will be announced soon.
 Any abstracts withdrawn after this date will still be published in the journal supplement.

 The draft programme will be available on our website in early August.